RaoulMa/data_science_bowl_2018/README.md

 For the task we implement a deep neural network of the U-Net type consisting of several convolutional and max-pooling layers.
 The network is written in TensorFlow.
 Each model can be saved/loaded and the training process can be visualized with TensorBoard.
 The input of the network are images of shape (height, width, channels) while the output are corresponding binary masks of shape (height, width, 1).

 Prior to training the network we resize, normalize and transform the images.
 We use 10% of the training data for validation.
 Furthermore, we implement data augmentation by making use of translations, rotations, horizontal/vertical flipping and zoom.
 Choosing an image size of 384x384 pixels the network requires roughly 30 training epochs before the training seems to converge.
 The network achieves a score of 0.56/0.352 on the validation/test set.
 A major reason for the score discrepancy can be explained by overlapping/touching nuclei that are identified as a single nucleous by the current implementation.
 Furthermore, we have not tuned the hyperparameters, so there is still a lot of room for improvement.

+## Run the script

+Training and prediction can be